timstoverdocs/portfolio/README.md

 # portfolio

-This portfolio contains documents that showcase my ability to write within a "docs as code" environment and utilize GitHub.
+This portfolio contains writing samples.
+This portfolio shows my ability to write "docs as code" and use Github.

 Please click the link(s) below to view relevant files.

 #### Technical Writing Samples:
+The below link shows a technical writing sample describing computer components.

 * [Intro to PC Parts](pcpartsintro.md)